melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 category samples in the late 1970s and early 1980s.
 The fishery has been shown to have progressed over time from a shallower, more nearshore distribution of effort to one in which deeper and more offshore waters were targeted [@Miller2014].
-The notion that vermilion catches may have been greater is also consistent with the recognition by Roedel [-@Roedel1948] that during the 1930s and 1940s vermilion were “One of the more important commercial species, it is one of three leading species in Southern California."
-However, by the time of that report, vermilion represented five to eight percent of the southern California catch (based on Ralston et al. [-@Ralston2010]), much more than at the beginning of the time series.
+The notion that vermililion rockfish catches may have been greater is also consistent with the recognition by Roedel [-@Roedel1948] that during the 1930s and 1940s vermililion rockfish were “One of the more important commercial species, it is one of three leading species in southern California."
+However, by the time of that report, vermililion rockfish represented five to eight percent of the southern California catch, based on Ralston et al. [-@Ralston2010], much more than at the beginning of the time series.
 This uncertainty is investigated more deeply in the model uncertainty and sensitivity section.
 Future efforts to improve historical catch reconstructions by accounting for the shift in effort over time to deeper waters should continue to be flagged as a research need.